Will Brennan: Amateur career

 Brennan graduated from Blue Valley High School in Overland Park, Kansas.
 He enrolled at Kansas State University, where he played college baseball for the Kansas State Wildcats for three seasons, from 2017 to 2019.
 He batted .350 with 64 hits as a freshman and was named second team All-Big 12 Conference and a Freshman All-American by the Collegiate Baseball Newspaper and the National Collegiate Baseball Writers Association.
 Following the season, Brennan played collegiate summer baseball with the Anchorage Glacier Pilots of the Alaska Baseball League.
 He was named first team All-Big 12 after batting .359 with 79 hits, 49 runs scored, and 19 stolen bases.
 During the summer of 2018, he played for the Falmouth Commodores of the Cape Cod Baseball League.
 Brennan batted .292 as a junior.
+He was also a pitcher in 2018 and 2019, with a 5.51 ERA in 80 innings for the Wildcats.

 Professional career

 Minor leagues

-The Cleveland Indians selected Brennan in the eighth round of the 2019 Major League Baseball draft.
-After signing with the team he was initially assigned to the Arizona League Indians before being promoted to the Class A Short-Season Mahoning Valley Scrappers.
-After not playing in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic, Brennan was assigned to the High-A Lake County Captains at the beginning of the 2021 season.
+The Cleveland Indians drafted Brennan in the eighth round, with the 250th overall selection, of the 2019 Major League Baseball draft.
+After signing with the team he was initially assigned to the rookie-level Arizona League Indians before being promoted to the Low-A Mahoning Valley Scrappers.
+Brennan did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

+Brennan was assigned to the High-A Lake County Captains at the beginning of the 2021 season.
 He was promoted to the Double-A Akron RubberDucks after batting .290 in 62 games with Lake County.
-Brennan began the 2022 season with Akron and was promoted to the Triple-A Columbus Clippers after hitting .304 with 39 RBIs, which was leading the Eastern League.
+Brennan began the 2022 season with Akron and was promoted to the Triple-A Columbus Clippers after hitting .304 with 39 RBI, which was leading the Eastern League.